joybob22/Mtech-Lessons/Unit 1/7 - Documentation.md

 *Declaration* This is how to name and access the property

 *Overview* A breakdown of how it is used.
-More common topics will have a larger overview giving a quick lessson on how it works.
+More common topics will have a larger overview giving a quick lesson on how it works.

-*Dicussion* In-depth description going into all of the details of the selected subject
+*Discussion* In-depth description going into all of the details of the selected subject

 *Availability* What iOS it is available in